pteras/EXIFHunt/README.md

 # EXIFHunt

-EXIFHunt is a lightweight script designed to extract and organize EXIF data from images and videos.
+EXIFHunt is a lightweight python script designed to extract and organize EXIF data from images and videos.
+Now with GUI!

 ## Features